This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 White marble surface filled with four ingredients needed to make strawberry butter including strawberries, lemon, white sugar, and vanilla beans.

+What is headspace?
 Headspace is the unoccupied area at the top of a jar.
 This space allows the contents of the jar to shift and expand during the canning process without impeding the seal created by the lid and ring.
 It also allows for the creation of a vacuum seal.

-1. Can the butter.
-Using a jar lifter, place all of the jars into a large kettle filled with boiling water and a metal rack on the bottom.
+Step 5: Can the butter – Using a jar lifter, place all of the jars into a large kettle filled with boiling water and a metal rack on the bottom.
 Make sure that the top of each jar is covered by an inch of water.
 Process for the appropriate time (see below).
 Once they’re processed, use a jar lifter to remove the jars from the kettle, tilting each one to remove any water on the top.
 Let the jars sit for 24 hours without being disturbed to ensure each jar seals.
 After 24 hours, remove the rings and store them in a cool, dark place.

 Each altitude can require a different processing time.
 I’m located between 0 and 1,000 feet above sea level.
 If you are at a different elevation, make sure to check the USDA Canning Guide (see page 7-6) for your processing time: